compas-dev/compas_notebook/README.md

-# COMPAS pyhtreejs
+# COMPAS pythreejs

-Notebook visualization backend for COMPAS using pyhtreejs
+Notebook visualization backend for COMPAS using pythreejs

 ## Getting started with this project